cca-io/rescript-mui/documentation/docs/project-structure/module-colors.md

 ## Concept

-All colors are available in the special module `MaterialUi.Colors`.
+All colors are available in the special module `Mui.Colors`.

 All colors are available as their corresponding name from the [MUI Color Palette](https://material-ui.com/customization/color/#color-palette).